 A landlord who is renting a property with more than four tenants will also need to get in touch with their local council to check if they need to register for multi-occupancy.

 Many landlords are unaware that specialist landlords insurance is needed to cover rented properties.
-General home buildings and contents policies are not adequate to cover third party risks.
-Having specialist landlord insurance ensures that you limit your exposure to risk and therefore protects your financial wellbeing.
+General home buildings and contents insurance is not usually adequate to cover third party risks.
+Having specialist landlord insurance ensures that you limit your exposure to risk, and therefore protects your financial wellbeing.

 Look for tenants on reputable websites.
 If the landlord is looking for student tenants, it’s best to contact the student union who will often provide students with a list of suitable accommodation.
 Another alternative is to ask around at your place of work, once word gets around a landlord may quickly find himself or herself inundated with calls.

-In the current rental market, the landlord may find that he/she has to choose from at least five tenants.
+In the current rental market, the landlord may find that they have to choose from at least five tenants.
 In this instance the landlord may resort to what is becoming an increasingly popular option; the sealed bid.
 Once the tenant has been chosen the landlord should check their suitability through a tenant reference.

-Before the tenant moves in, the landlord needs to agree with the tenant the terms of tenancy.
-The tenancy can be fixed or left open-ended.
-It’s best to have a written tenancy agreement setting out the terms and conditions of the rental agreement.
+Before the tenant moves in, the landlord needs to agree with the tenant the terms of the tenancy.
+It’s best to agree this in the form of a written tenancy agreement, setting out the terms and conditions of the tenancy in detail.

 Whether the landlord decides to let out the house furnished or unfurnished, it’s important to have a record of the state of the property when pre-let.
-One way of recording information is by taking photos, which can be supplied to the tenant to help avoid disputes.
+One way of recording information is to create an inventory by taking photos which can be supplied to the tenant to help avoid disputes.